bedita/placeholders/README.md

-# BEdita/Placeholders plugin for CakePHP
+# Placeholders plugin for BEdita

 ## Installation